 Increase your savings rate further by increasing your income.
 Thus speeding up the process even more.

-You can check out my tutorial here where you can set up your blog today!
+You should start a blog to earn more money!
+You can check out this tutorial here where you can set up your blog today.

 Step 6: